 Black Mountain Ranch is located 45 minutes northwest of the Golden Gate Bridge and covers approximately 1,350 acres between the Nicasio Reservoir and the town of Point Reyes Station.
-Four organic farms operate on the ranch, and 160 Black Angus beef cattle and 40 Jacob sheep graze and fertilize the land.
+Three organic farms operate on the ranch, and 140 Black Angus beef cattle and 60 Jacob sheep graze and fertilize the land.

-While we are a working ranch, we also host ag and eco-themed events such as nonprofit fundraisers, weddings, many kinds of celebrations, and corporate offsites, as well as workshops and experiences with photography being the most popular.
+While we are a working ranch, we also host ag and eco-themed events such as nonprofit fundraisers, weddings, many kinds of celebrations, and corporate offsites, as well as workshops.

 Events and workshops